flattrade/pythonAPI/README.md

 # NorenApi

-Api used to connect to NorenOMS
+Api used to connect to FLATTRADE OMS
 ****

 ## Build